msrks/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 all model has 100% certainty because the output value of softmax is like one-hot.

-the reason is ... test new images is too easy for classification???
+I think the reason is that the test new images is too easy for classification.